humdrum-tools/humdrum-documentation/tool/vox/index.md

 ### DESCRIPTION

-The **vox** command calculates the number of tones sounding together at successive moments in time.
+The <span class="tool">vox</span> command calculates the number of tones sounding together at successive moments in time.
 It outputs a single Humdrum spine (`**vox#`) where successive integers indicate the total number of concurrently sounding pitches for each data record.
 Multiple-stops are properly supported.

-The **vox** command accepts as input any pitch-encoded Humdrum representations listed below.
+The <span class="tool">vox</span> command accepts as input any pitch-encoded Humdrum representations listed below.
 For descriptions of the various input representations refer to Section 2 *(Representation Reference)* of this reference manual.

-It is recommended that output files produced using the **vox** command should be given names with the distinguishing \`.vox\' extension.
+It is recommended that output files produced using the <span class="tool">vox</span> command should be given names with the distinguishing \`.vox\' extension.

 >   ------------ ---------------------------------------------------------------------------